 ● Minority ethnic people are affected by societal inequalities in the same way

-Research shows that many minority ethnic individuals do not identify with the term “BAME.”
-A study by the Race Disparity Audit on the use of terminology regarding ethnicity found that only 2 of 300 people recognised the acronyms “BAME” (Black, Asian and Minority Ethnic) and “BME” (Black and Minority Ethnic) and only 1 person knew their meaning.
-Using a term that is removed from people’s everyday lives can have serious consequences for engagement with communications and information, particularly when it is specifically targeted at their demographic (e.g. in the case of Covid-19).
+Research shows that many minority ethnic people don’t actually identify with the term “BAME.”
+A study by the Race Disparity Audit on the use of terminology around ethnicity found that only 2 of 300 people recognised the acronyms “BAME” (Black, Asian and Minority Ethnic) and “BME” (Black and Minority Ethnic) and only one person knew their meaning.
+Using a term that’s removed from people’s everyday lives can have serious consequences for their engagement with important communications and information, particularly when it’s specifically targeted at their demographic (e.g. in the case of Covid-19).

 So, what can we do about it?

-Language is one of the most important ways that we seek to communicate and understand one another.
-When it comes to trying to describe people, how we choose to describe someone else reflects our own values or beliefs, whether consciously or unconsciously.
-Language, then, is also connected to power, and changes in language reflect both the overt and covert designs of society and/or government.
+Language is one of the most important tools we have with which to communicate and understand one another.
+Whether consciously or not, the words we choose when we try to describe people reflect our own values or beliefs.
+Language, then, is also connected to power, and changes in language reflect both the overt and covert designs of society and government.

-Below, we describe common labels, why they could be problematic and offer some advice on each term’s usage:
+Here, we describe common labels, why they could be problematic and offer some advice on the use of each term:

 BME: Black and Minority Ethnic

-● Black and Minority Ethnicity (BME) entered the language arena in the 1990s and appears to have stemmed from academic usage.
-They are contested umbrella terms to describe people from ethnic heritages or backgrounds who constitute a statistical minority in the UK.
+● Black and Minority Ethnicity (BME) entered the language arena in the 1990s and appears to have stemmed from academic use.
+There are contested umbrella terms to describe people from ethnic heritages or backgrounds who constitute a statistical minority in the UK.
 BME is currently the favoured term used by the UK government.

 ● Why could it be problematic?
-Since the 1970s, there have been questions raised about the census classification and the confusion between the categories.
+Since the 1970s, questions have been raised about the census classification and the confusion between the categories.
 Categories, as they are currently expressed, use a confusing mix of descriptions that conflate skin colour, ethnicity, nationality and religion.
 In the early 2000s, researchers recognised that ‘black’ was a polarising term for many people, especially those of Asian heritage.
-Another problem is that in some parts of the UK and indeed, sections of other countries in the world, reference to ‘ethnic minority’ may not ring true, given that some ethnic groups do constitute a majority in certain regions.
+Another problem is that in some parts of the UK, and indeed sections of other countries in the world, reference to ‘ethnic minority’ may not ring true, given that some ethnic groups do constitute a majority in certain regions.

 BAME: Black, Asian and Minority Ethnic

 ● Why could it be problematic?
-It’s difficult for many of the same reasons BME is (see above).
-Furthermore, the use of the “A” may be seen to be a concession to politics, rather than adding any more meaning.
+It’s difficult for many of the same reasons BME is also problematic.
+The use of the “A” may be seen as a concession to politics, rather than adding any more meaning.
 This has resulted in some minority groups rejecting the term as they refuse to be re-labelled.

-● Advice on its usage: It is difficult to avoid the term BAME as it has increasingly slipped into the language.
-If you must use it, write the acronym after you have used the term in full (that is, spell it out first).
+● Advice on its usage: It’s difficult to avoid the term BAME as it has increasingly slipped into everyday language.
+If you must use it, write the acronym after you’ve used the term in full (that is, spell it out first).
 Avoid using it in conversation as an adjective (e.g. BAME people…) because it makes a number of assumptions indicating homogeneity and shared experiences of a heterogenous, diverse group with different experiences.

 ● In the UK, common and significant use of the term ‘Asian’ can be traced back to the 1960s and 70s.
 It has been used as an umbrella to categorise people whose geographical ethnic family origins can be traced back to the Indian sub-continent and East Asia.

 ● Why could it be problematic?
-It is inadequate under many circumstances because it subsumes the diverse social, geographical, cultural and religious differences of the people incorporated in this term, making it virtually meaningless.
+It’s inadequate under many circumstances because it subsumes the diverse social, geographical, cultural and religious differences of the people incorporated in this term, making it virtually meaningless.

 ● The positive use of the term ‘black’ can be traced back to the 1960s when it was deliberately reclaimed as a category or description in a number of campaigns and movements of the decade.
-Since then, it has been used as an umbrella term to unite and describe people who have been the subject of, or experienced, racial discrimination on the basis of the colour of their skin.
-Used in this sense, it is a ‘political’ term and bears no association to actual skin colour.
+Since then, it has been used as an umbrella term to unite and describe people who have been the subject of, or experienced, racial discrimination based on the colour of their skin.
+Used in this sense, it’s a ‘political’ term and bears no association to actual skin colour.

-● Advice on its usage: Many people from African and African Caribbean communities may refer to themselves as ‘black’ – but are also just as likely to describe themselves for example as British-Ghanaian, African or African Caribbean.
-If you are using the term ‘black’ – it might be wise to be explicit when you are using it in a political sense and to write it in inverted commas.
+● Advice on its usage: Many people from African and African Caribbean communities may refer to themselves as ‘black’ but are also just as likely to describe themselves as British-Ghanaian, African or African Caribbean.
+If you’re using the term ‘black’ it might be wise to be explicit when you’re using it in a political sense and to write it in inverted commas.

-Overall, language, although complex, has often been used as an excuse for why talking about race can be challenging.
-Furthermore, our level of comfort and familiarity with our histories (including the colonial past) may also contribute to inhibiting our race fluency.
-However, this article demonstrates that engaging with the complexity associated with language around race is not necessarily beyond our grasp.
+Overall, language, although complex, has often been used as an excuse to explain why talking about race can be challenging.
+Our level of comfort and familiarity with our histories (including the colonial past) may also inhibit our race fluency.
+However, engaging with the complexity associated with language around race is not necessarily beyond our grasp.

-It is necessary to have an understanding of why talking about race and ethnicity is complex and uncomfortable for a number of reasons.
+Talking about race and ethnicity can be complex and uncomfortable for a number of reasons and we need to understand why this is the case.
 The language that we use reflects our values and beliefs.
-Our descriptors can unintentionally prescribe who an individual or group is, rather than allowing individuals to inform this themselves.
-During this pandemic, the language that we use to communicate messages of greater risk and disparate outcomes for minority ethnic groups risks disengagement and misunderstanding from the very members of society that the communications are speaking to.
-Until society’s approach to talking about race and ethnicity has progressed beyond this, acronyms such as “BAME” to denote Black, Asian and Minority Ethnic groups/communities are best used alongside the full description and not as an adjective.
+Our descriptors can unintentionally prescribe who an individual or group is, rather than allowing people to inform this themselves.
+During this pandemic, the language that we use to convey messages of greater risk and disparate outcomes for minority ethnic groups may in fact be creating disengagement and misunderstanding among the very members of society whom we are trying to reach.
+Until society’s approach to talking about race and ethnicity has progressed beyond this, acronyms such as “BAME” to denote Black, Asian and Minority Ethnic groups and communities are best used alongside the full description and not as an adjective.

-While we have provided suggestions for some of the more common terms, we are not yet ‘there’ with regards to ‘race’ terminology.
-If we are to make real progress in this regard, rather than just knowing what to call someone (or not), we first need to examine the thinking and assumptions behind the terms that we use to label people.
+While we have made suggestions for some of the more common terms, we are not yet ‘there’ with regards to ‘race’ terminology.
+If we are to make real progress here, rather than just knowing what to call someone (or not), we must examine the thinking and assumptions behind the terms we use to label people.